bitsbymax/Notes/Angular.md

 Another parameter we can configure in the provider is **`multi`**.
 Setting its value to _`true`_ allows us to bind multiple dependencies to a single token and return them as an array.
 This prevents the default behavior of overwriting dependencies.

-To illustrate this, let’s create a token to which we will then assign two values.
+To illustrate this, let's create a token to which we will then assign two values.
 Here is the result we get:

 ```typescript
 export const LOCALE = new InjectionToken<string>('locale');